likeadragonmaid/Droid-PC-Suite/README.md

 * Repack APKs
 * Cyptographic hash sums comparing and calculator

+### Note: (Skip if you use only one OS)
+>Once you run "Launcher for Microsoft Windows.exe" it will make Droid PC Suite compatible only with Microsoft Windows and if you run "Dependencies_Installer_for_Linux.sh" it will make Droid PC Suite compatible only with GNU/ Linux or any Unix-Like OS!
+Both the scenarios are irreversible!
+To run this software on another type of OS you will "NEED" to download new copy of Droid PC Suite once you run it on your current OS!
+To avoid this problem you can make a backup of DPCS archive somewhere on you computer.

 ## How to build from source using eclipse:

 1. Make sure that you are latest version of Java on your workstation